-A venue operator must not allow a gaming machine to be played if it does not function in the manner in which it was designed and programmed to function, and this includes a gaming machine which is not displaying the time as required.
+A venue operator must not allow a gaming machine to be played if it does not function in the way it was designed and programmed to function, and this includes a gaming machine which is not displaying the time as required.

 Industry participants can access, via the following link, templates for Gaming Machine Event Register (PDF: 63KB) and Suspected Malfunction of a Gaming Machine Form (PDF: 58KB).
 Venues may wish to produce their own documents.
 These templates indicate the minimum details required in a suggested format.